cym13/various-tutorials/functional_programming.rst

 be always the same and they modify things out of their scope.

-We will have to compose with such difficulties but the key point is here to limit as much as possible their possible impact.
+We will have to compose with such difficulties but the key point is here to limit as much as possible their impact.

 Recursion
 ---------